Technologicat/mcpyrate/README.md

 ```

 ## Using macros

-Due to mcpy macro extension procedure, you need to enable `mcpy` before importing the modules using macros and in a separated file.
-The following 3 file setup works fine for most of the cases:
+Due to how `mcpy` works, you need to enable `mcpy` before importing any module that uses macros.
+Macros must be defined in a separate module.
+The following 3 file setup works fine for most cases:

 ```python
 # run.py